 - Facilitates the design of outcomes, actions, and ongoing learning

 EMCC set out their continuous professional development in their CPD guide.

 What should you consider when choosing a coaching course?

 There are several points to consider when choosing from a crowded marketplace of coaching courses:

 - Does the training align with your core values and beliefs?

 - What form does the training take?
-One-to-one or group, online or in-person?
+One-on-one or group, online or in-person?

 - What qualifications and accreditations does it provide?

 - Does the training cover specialties that you would like to focus on?
 For example: